-

 Conference: July 6-8, 2026 | Abstracts: July 30, 2025

-Seen through the prism of Istanbul then, the notions of heritage and culture are clearly diverse.
-This Architecture(s) & Urban Studies strand is part of the 2026 Istanbul Heritage(s) conference ‘Cultural Pasts – Urban Futures’.
-It is intended to highlight work being done in built environment and spatial design disciplines as it relates to historical contexts and concepts: whether that be cases studies of innovative projects, surveys of critical questions in the field, examples of recent or completed research projects, or discussions on teaching and learning in the sector.
+The Architecture(s) & Urban Studies strand of the 2026 Istanbul Heritage(s) conference ‘Cultural Pasts – Urban Futures’ is intended to highlight work being done in built environment and spatial design disciplines as it relates to questions of heritage and culture.

 The conference forms part of the AMPS Critical Heritages initiative that straddles two of its research programs: The Mediated City and Critical Futures.
 Under the remit of the Mediated City, AMPS explores how technologies and medias inform the built environment – as both sites of exploration and documentation.
 Under the remit of Critical Futures, we critique questions of cultures, communities and a range of social issues, people and place.
 Examples include gentrification, social inclusion in sites of heritage and sustainable development, of both heritage and non-heritage sites globally.